SeanHwangG/test/database.md

 * key is an attribute name which is linked to a ‘value’
 * [+]caching

-### Redis

-* In-memory key-value database with optional durability
+* Redis: In-memory key-value database with optional durability
   * keys may have internal structure and expiry (captcha images)
   * ziplist compacts size of list in memory without changing contents
   * more complex for insertion and deletion
   * support abstract data structure → str, list, map, set, sorted set, HyperLogLog, bitmap, stream, spatial index
   * replication is accomplished through master-slave mode

 ### Elastic Search